 Ultimate Medical Academy will provide reasonable and individualized academic accommodations for students who have demonstrated a need for such accommodations due to their disabilities and have requested reasonable and appropriate accommodations.
 If you have a disability and would like to request accommodations, you must follow the reasonable procedures contained in the Disability Services Manual.
-The Disability Services Manual, forms and additional information on the Office of Disability Services can be found at ultimatemedical.edu/disability-services.
+The Disability Services Manual, forms and additional information on the Office of Disability Services can be found at <a href="https://linkspacestructures.org